nbogie/cyf-react-challenges/challenges-mars/README.md

 NASA has sent three rovers to Mars: Spirit, Opportunity, and Curiosity.
 These rovers move around Mars taking pictures (among other things).

-Unfortunately, rovers eventually stop sending back pictures 😥 Some of the rovers stopped sending back pictures already.
+Unfortunately, rovers eventually stop sending back pictures.
+Some of the rovers stopped sending back pictures already.😥

 ## Difficulty Level